mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 * **Waiting on customer -** The support agent asks the customer a question and is waiting for their response.
 * **Waiting on customer - Do not Close -** Checkbox on the ticket.
 This is used for tickets that are expected to be open for a long period of time.
 This stops the clock.
 Examples are customer requests ticket remain open after a solution is provided, the customer is on vacation, or the customer is out ill.
 * **On Hold -** The support agent reaches out to an internal team and is waiting to hear back.
 Internal teams include product, development, or customer success.
 Any ticket that is tied to a Jira ticket is placed "On Hold".
 * **Solved -** Support agent provides a solution to the customer.
-Status in the solved status for 48 hours before it is set to “Closed” status While the ticket is in a “Solved” status any response from the customer will re-open the ticket.
+A ticket remains in a "Solved" status for 48 hours before it is set to “Closed”.
+While the ticket is in a “Solved” status any response from the customer will reopen the ticket.
 * **Closed -** If no response is recorded a ticket in a Solved status will be set to Closed automatically after 48 hours.
 A response to the ticket will open a new ticket.

 #### Ticket Level